A Guide to Ohio’s Marijuana Laws

-Marijuana is a substance derived from the Cannabis sativa plant (typically from its leaves, seeds, or flowers) that is often used as a psychoactive or analgesic drug.
-Marijuana may eaten, but it most often smoked, allowing THC (tetrahydrocannabinol: the principle main ingredient in marijuana) to enter the bloodstream and reach the brain, producing a “high.”
-Though marijuana is legal for recreational use in some states and medicinal use in others, it is an illegal substance in the state of Ohio.
-In fact, possession of marijuana is considered a crime Ohio, regardless of the amount found.
-If you have been charged with a marijuana-related crime such as possession or trafficking, it is important to find a lawyer you can trust to fight for your case.
-Our attorneys at Scott and Nolder Law Firm have decades of experience working with clients across Ohio on drug related cases of all kinds and can provide you with the trusted legal counsel and representation you need to get the settlement you deserve.
-Learn more about Ohio marijuana laws below, and contact our firm (614) 221-9790 today!
+While marijuana is legal for recreational or medical use in some states, it is an illegal substance for recreational use in the state of Ohio.
+The state of Ohio legalized medical marijuana usage starting in 2019.
+If you’ve been charged with a marijuana-related crime such as possession or trafficking, it’s essential to find a lawyer you can trust to fight for your case.
+Steven S. Nolder has decades of experience working with clients throughout Ohio on drug-related cases and can provide you with the trusted legal counsel and representation you need to get the settlement you deserve.
+Get in touch with our marijuana defense lawyer today after learning more about Ohio marijuana laws.

-Possession of marijuana is a crime in the state of Ohio.
-There are two types of marijuana possession — actual possession and constructive possession — that can lead to a criminal conviction.
-Physical possession occurs when marijuana is found on your person, either in your pockets or in a bag you’re carrying.
-In cases of constructive possession, marijuana is found and linked back to you: either because it was found on your property, or because you were determined to be the principle possessor of the substance.
-The severity of marijuana possession charges are typically determined by the amount of marijuana found.
-Learn more in the short guide below:
+While medical marijuana is legal in Ohio for qualified patients and caregivers, adult-use marijuana is illegal.
+If you are not registered with the Medical Marijuana Control Program, you are subject to charges for possessing marijuana.
+The two types of marijuana possession that can lead to a criminal conviction are actual possession and constructive possession.
+Physical possession takes place when marijuana is found on the person, such as in your pocket or a bag you’re carrying.
+Constructive possession occurs if marijuana is found and linked back to you by being on your property or a determination that you were the principal possessor of the substance.
+The severity of marijuana possession charges is typically determined by the amount of marijuana found.
+Check out this guide to marijuana possession amounts and penalties:

 - Less than 100 grams: Minor misdemeanor punishable by a fine of up to $150.

-- 200-1,000 grams: 5 th degree felony punishable by 6 months to 1 year in prison; community control presumed.
+- 200-1,000 grams: 5th-degree felony punishable by six months to one year in prison; community control presumed.

-- More than 40,000 grams: 2 nd degree felony punishable by a mandatory 8 years in prison.
+- More than 40,000 grams: 2nd-degree felony punishable by a mandatory eight years in prison.

 - ≤20 grams: Minor misdemeanor, $150 fine

-- 1 kg – <5 kg: 3rd degree felony, presumption for community control and prison time (9 months – 3 years)
+- 1 kg – <5 kg: 3rd-degree felony, presumption for community control and prison time (nine months – three years)

-- ≥40 kg: 1st degree felony, prison time mandatory (mandatory 8 years)
+- ≥40 kg: 1st-degree felony, prison time mandatory (mandatory eight years)